royaltm/spectrusty-tutorial/step5.md

 }
 ```

-Because the 128k model uses different ROM, for the sake of simplicity, let's embed the ROM binaries in the executable, instead of loading them in run time.
+Because the 128k model uses different ROM again, for the sake of simplicity, let's embed the ROM binaries in the executable, instead of loading them in run time.

 ```rust
 // add ROMS to the binary resources